 I hit a financial rock bottom, got my act together, went back to school and became an Accountant.
-I want to share some of the tips that helped me get out of my rut and also knowledge that I’ve learned through my education!
+I wanted to share some of the tips that helped me get out of my rut and also the knowledge I’ve learned through my education!
 We in this together.
 THERE SHE GO👑

 As we embark on a new month, what a great time to revamp our budgets!
 We all want financial freedom and for a lot of us it seems like it’s going to take forever to get there.
 I was raised by a single mom and watched my mom struggle month after month.
 I’ll be honest, to this day I don’t know how she made it happen, but she did!
 With the resources we have today, I know we can!

 I think most of us women love to spend.
 No matter what we are spending it on, it’s important to us at the moment.
 The question isn’t whether it’s important to you, it’s “is this a need or a want.”
 I find myself saying that a lot.
 Not to say we shouldn’t treat ourselves, but if you are trying to save money, and be in a better place financially, sacrifices have to be made.
 My favorite excuse was “I don’t make enough” but in reality I was just spending too much!